Boavizta/cloud-scanner/docs/src/reference/limits.md

 ### Allocation of manufacture impacts

 Today, cloud scanner returns the manufacture impacts of a resource corresponding to _the entire lifecycle_ of the ressource.
 The manufacture impacts returned for a VM are the same if you use it one hours or several year.
-Said differently we do _not_ amortize the manufacturing impacts over the duration of use.
+To say it differently, we do _not_ amortize the manufacturing impacts over the duration of use.

 ### We do not provide margins of error